charlessu800/MMv3/docs/lab6.md

         u_ang = Kp_ang * e_ang

         #set the throttles of the left/right motor.
-        # They're constrained to 0.2 plus or minus our steering correction depending on the motor
+        # Lets constrain it to 0.2 plus or minus our steering correction depending on the motor
         lmot.throttle = constrain(...)
         rmot.throttle = constrain(...)